 Signs of a bed bug infestation usually start with bite marks appearing on the face, neck, arms, hands and other body parts.
 Additional signs of bed bugs may include the exoskeletons of bed bugs after molting, bed bugs in the fold of mattresses and sheets, a sweet musty odor, and rusty-colored blood spots from their blood-filled fecal material that is often excreted on the mattress or nearby furniture.

 Bed bugs usually remain close to their hosts, commonly in or near beds or couches.
-Harborage areas can vary greatly, however, including luggage, vehicles, furniture, and bedside clutter.
+A bed bug couch encasement is essential for protection to ensure that your living areas remain pest free.
+Harborage areas can vary greatly to include luggage, vehicles, furniture, and bedside clutter.
 Bed bugs may also nest near animals that have nested within a dwelling, such as bats, birds, or rodents.